-Brett Deacon received his Ph.D. in clinical psychology from Northern Illinois University in 2002.
+Bio: Brett Deacon received his Ph.D. in clinical psychology from Northern Illinois University in 2002.
 He completed a predoctoral internship at the Minneapolis VA Medical Center and a two-year postdoctoral fellowship at Mayo Clinic.
-He worked at the University of Wyoming from 2004-2014 as a professor in the Department of Psychology.
-He relocated to Australia in 2014.
-Dr. Deacon lectures in cognitive-behavioral therapy, abnormal psychology, supervises student therapists, mentors student research, sees clients in private practice, conducts research on the nature and treatment of anxiety disorders, and trains clinicians in the use of exposure-based cognitive-behavioral therapy for anxiety disorders.
-A copy of his CV may be obtained here.
+He worked at the University of Wyoming from 2004-2014 as an Assistant and Associate Professor in the Department of Psychology.
+He relocated to Australia in 2014 and worked as an Associate Professor in the School of Psychology at the University of Wollongong for 2.5 years, after which he left to focus on clinical practice, supervision, training, research, and writing.
+Dr. Deacon trains clinicians in cognitive-behavioral therapy and exposure therapy for anxiety, supervises therapists, mentors student research, sees clients in private practice, and conducts research on the nature and treatment of anxiety disorders and related topics.
+For more information, see here: http://www.illawarraanxietyclinic.com.au.

 Address: 12 Alvan Parade, Mount Pleasant, NSW 2519, Australia

 Abramowitz, J. S., Deacon, B. J., & Whiteside, S. P. (2010).
 Exposure therapy for anxiety: Principles and practice.
 New York: Guilford Press.

 Deacon, B. J., & McKay, D. (2015).
 The biomedical model of psychological problems: A call for critical dialogue. the Behavior Therapist, 38, 231-235.
 PDF

 Deacon, B. J. (2013).
 The biomedical model of mental disorder: A critical analysis of its validity, utility, and effects on psychotherapy research.
 Clinical Psychology Review, 33, 846-861.
 PDF